NaspoDev/Learning/Other_Learning/DesignPatterns/README.md

 ## Behavioural Patterns

-### Observer (aka PubSub)
+### PubSub (aka Observer, aka Topic)
-The observer pattern is a behavioural pattern that allows the subject (aka the publisher) to notify other observers (aka the subscribers) upon some action.
+The PubSub pattern is a behavioural pattern that allows the publisher to notify the subscribers upon some action.

 Example:\
 A YouTube channel has many subscribers.
 When the channel uploads a new video, all the subscribers